SFDO-Tooling/CumulusCI/docs/robot.rst

 In addition to the usual output files (``log.html``, ``report.html``, ``output.xml``), this test also creates a screenshot in the ``results`` folder.
 If you open ``log.html``, you can see whether each step of the test case passed or failed.
 Toggle the ``+`` tab of the ``Take screenshot of landing page`` test header to examine the results of the test.
 Then toggle the ``+`` tab of the ``Capture page screenshot`` keyword to examine the screenshot taken of the landing page.

+[Image: Screenshot of toggled tabs in captured screenshot.]

 Open the Browser
 ^^^^^^^^^^^^^^^^